YoungSang Ro: Early life and education

 Young Sang Ro was born in Seoul, Korea, on March 21, 1954.
 He attended both Kyungbock High School (1969–72).
 He earned his Bachelor of Agricultural Chemistry(presently the department of applied biochemistry) at Seoul National University.
-He studied Presbyterian University and Theological Seminary (M.Div., Th.M., Th.D.).
+He studied at the Presbyterian University and Theological Seminary (M.Div., Th.M., Th.D.).
 The theme of his Th.
-D. dissertation is "A Study on the Concept of Piety in the Christian Ethical Thought of James Moody Gustafson."
+D. dissertation was "A Study on the Concept of Piety in the Christian Ethical Thought of James Moody Gustafson."
 Ro attended the Korean Presbyterian church, where he experienced baptism and communion.

 Career

-Following his graduation from Presbyterian University & Theological Seminary, Ro had taught first at Honam Theological University & Seminary, belonging to PCK since 1982, before joining the faculty at Presbyterian University & Theological Seminary in 2000.
+Following his graduation from the Presbyterian University & Theological Seminary, Ro first taught at Honam Theological University & Seminary which has belonged to the PCK since 1982 before joining the faculty at the Presbyterian University & Theological Seminary in 2000.

-He had held the following status; Visiting Fellow of Columbia Theological Seminary(1991–1992).
-And then he was appointed as the 6th president of HTUS in 2012.
+He has held the following positions: Visiting Fellow of Columbia Theological Seminary(1991–1992).
+He was appointed as the sixth president of Honam Theological University and Seminary (HTUS) in 2012.
 He was later invited to assume a faculty position at Baekseok University in 2017.

-He was the president of Honam Theological University and Seminary from 2012 to 2016, and the president of Korean Association of Christian Studies from 2015 to 2017, and co-chairman of Preparation Committee for 2017 Academic Conference of the 500th Anniversary of the Reformation(2017), and a president of National Theological University Council He is now the president of Thematic Research Committee in The 100th General Assembly of the Presbyterian Church of Korea, a president of Korea Culture Mission Center, and Agape (Somang Prison) Director.
+He was the president of Honam Theological University and Seminary from 2012 to 2016, and the president of Korean Association of Christian Studies from 2015 to 2017, and co-chairman of Preparation Committee for 2017 Academic Conference of the 500th Anniversary of the Reformation(2017), and a president of National Theological University Council As of 2026, he serves as the president of the Thematic Research Committee in the 100th General Assembly of the Presbyterian Church of Korea, president of the Korea Culture Mission Center, and director of Agape (Somang Prison).
 He is the president of Korean Association of Christian Studies in 2019.

 Personal life

-He married Jung Sook Han, piano music professor of Honam Theological University and Seminary, begetting one daughter, Kyung Hee (married to Jung Seo Lee), one son, Hyun Woo (married to You Ri Chae) and six grandchildren; Seo Yeon, Ji Hyun, Joon Seong, Tae Yoon, Tae Heon and Eun Seong.
+He married Jung Sook Han, piano music professor of Honam Theological University and Seminary, with whom he has one daughter, Kyung Hee (married to Jung Seo Lee), one son, Hyun Woo (married to You Ri Chae), and six grandchildren: Seo Yeon, Ji Hyun, Joon Seong, Tae Yoon, Tae Heon, and Eun Seong.